Bitter Victory

-Bitter Victory (French title Amère victoire) is a 1957 Franco-American international co-production film, shot in CinemaScope and directed by Nicholas Ray.
+Bitter Victory (French title Amère victoire) is a 1957 Franco-American international co-production drama war film, shot in CinemaScope and directed by Nicholas Ray.
 Set in World War II, it stars Richard Burton and Curt Jürgens as two British Army officers sent out on a commando raid in North Africa.
 Ruth Roman plays the former lover of one and the wife of the other.
 It is based on the novel of the same name by René Hardy.